389ds/389ds.github.io/docs/389ds/howto/howto-deploy-389ds-on-openshift.md

 oc new-project demo
 ```

-Create a service account for dirsrv and grant anyuid SCC:
+Create a service account for dirsrv and grant anyuid SCC (you should have `cluster-admin` role to be able to do that):
 ```
 oc create serviceaccount dirsrv-sa oc adm policy add-scc-to-user anyuid -n demo -z dirsrv-sa